Dispersion in the Hubble-Lema\^{i}tre constant measurements from gravitational clustering: Introduction

 Local inhomogeneities, such as supervoids and peculiar velocities, significantly influence the measurement of the $H_0$ \cite{2017MNRAS.471.4946W,2023CQGra..40i4001K,2023MNRAS.524.1885W,ruiz-lapuente2023,huang2024a,kalbouneh2024,2024arXiv240520409C,2024JCAP...01..071G}.
 Peculiar velocities, resulting from gravitational interactions between nearby galaxies, distort the smooth Hubble flow, affecting the observed recession velocities and subsequent distance measurements \cite{maartens2023}.
 Despite continuous efforts to improve distance measurement techniques and methodologies, discrepancies persist \cite{anand2024,riess2024,verde2023}, highlighting the importance of robust statistical analyses.

 In this work, we study the effect of inhomogeneities and gravitational clustering on the measurements of $H_0$.
 Our approach is inspired by \cite{turner1992}, where we use cosmological N-Body simulations to estimate the effect of peculiar velocities on the measurement of $H_0$.
 Similar studies have been carried out by others \cite{2014JCAP...10..028O,2014MNRAS.438.1805W,2017JCAP...03..022O}.
+In \cite{2014MNRAS.438.1805W}, it was found that observers in random dark matter halos typically measure lower expansion rates than those in voids, with differences more pronounced in halo rest frames compared to the CMB frame. \cite{2014JCAP...10..028O} explored how $H_0$ measurements are influenced by factors such as survey depth, size, sky coverage, and observer position.
+In \cite{2017JCAP...03..022O}, results from linear perturbation theory were compared with non-linear velocity power spectra derived from N-body simulations, which typically show smaller variances.
+Although none of these approaches produces a variance large enough to explain the $H_0$ discrepancy fully, the differences are significant given the precision of local $H_0$ measurements.
 We use N-body simulations and consider galaxies to be embedded in dark matter halos.
 Considering observers to be located in galaxies, we compute the {\it measured} $H_0$ for each galaxy pair by considering the peculiar velocities.
 This allows us to construct and analyse the distribution for $H_0$ across different relative distance intervals for all observers.
 The manuscript is structured as follows: In \S 2, we discuss the methodology to estimate local $H_0$ measurements. \S 3 outlines our simulations.
 In \S 4, we present results derived from our data analysis.
 Finally, we conclude our findings and discuss future directions in \S 5.